Caught in the cosmic web: environmental effects on subhalo abundance and internal density profiles: The dependence of subhalo population properties on the cosmic web

 Our results from Fig.~\ref{fig:shmf} show that the cSHMF can differ substantially between hosts with the same mass located in different cosmic web environments.
-We find that halos located in filaments contain, on average, the highest number of subhalos while, perhaps unsurprisingly, hosts found in voids typically host the fewest subhalos.
-In all cases the biggest differences between environments materialize for the large $\mu$-values, \ie{} in the regime of massive and rare subhalos.
-Here, at $\mu\gtrsim 0.2$, the relative differences between the median cSHMF of the environmental samples and the equally weighted samples can be as large as $50\%$.
-Thus, the abundance of massive subhalos exhibits a strong dependence on the cosmic web environment of their host.
-This variation is captured by the best-fit values of the $\beta$-parameter, which we provide in Table ~\ref{tab:fitting_parameters}.
+We find that haloes located in filaments contain, on average, the highest number of subhaloes, with \(0.1 \leq \Dequal\left(\mu \geq \mutrans \right) < 0.2\) as shown in the middle sub-panels.
+In the most massive host bin, filament subhaloes contribute the largest share of subhaloes across this $\mu$ range.
+For the two lower-mass host bins, subhaloes in walls outnumber those in filaments just above $\mutrans$.
+Filament subhaloes regain the largest contribution at the high-$\mu$ end.
+In comparison, perhaps unsurprisingly, hosts found in voids typically have the fewest subhaloes, with \(-0.05 \leq \Dequal\left(\mu \geq \mutrans \right) < -0.25\).
+In all cases, the biggest differences between environments materialise for the large $\mu$-values, \ie{} in the regime of massive and rare subhaloes.
+Here, at $\mu\gtrsim \mutrans$, the relative differences between the mean cSHMF of the environmental samples and the equally weighted samples, \Dequal can be as large as $0.25$.
+Thus, the abundance of massive subhaloes exhibits a strong dependence on the cosmic web environment of their host.
+This variation is captured by the best-fit values of the $\beta$-parameter, which we provide in Table~\ref{tab:fitting_parameters}.

-In the small subhalo mass regime, $\ie{}$ for $\mu\lesssim 0.1$, the differences between environments are less dramatic but still consistent with the results we described above.
-The amplitude of the cSHMF in filaments is $10$ to $25\%$ higher than those in other environments, while the cSHMF in voids is $10$ to $25\%$ lower.
-The cSHMF in wall environments almost universally traces the equally weighted and whole volume samples, with the exception of the most massive host bin.
-The cSHMFs also show that environmental effects typically become stronger with decreasing host mass.